Meet The Team

-Andrew is very excited about being a church pastor again.
-He relishes the grounded, compassionate, generous, ordinary goodness of the St Kilda Baptist community.
+After an early dalliance with accounting(!), Andrew has been a pastoral leader for 36 years.
+He feels that God has left the best to last; he loves the grounded, compassionate, generous, ordinary goodness of the St Kilda Baptist community and working within its pastoral and leadership teams.
 He has done further training as a Spiritual Director and is a member of WellSpring’s formation team for the training of Spiritual Directors.
-While fully committed to life at St Kilda, Andrew and Alice are soon to become members of the Holy Transfiguration Community which is based in Teesdale outside Geelong.
+While fully committed to life at St Kilda, Andrew and his partner Alice are also members of the Holy Transfiguration Community which is based in Teesdale outside Geelong.

 Andrew is passionate about the idea that God is present in the ordinary stuff of human life, that God is much more forgiving, compassionate and inclusive than we can possibly imagine.
-Andrew and Alice do not have children, but seek to be open to the abundance of life.
-They walk their Belgian Shepherd dog every day, enjoy playing non-combat games on the computer, love beauty and try to express it in their own garden.
-Andrew plays tennis, runs weekly, follows the Western Bulldogs, enjoys silence but would rather listen to a person than read a book!
+God is present not in trying to be something we’re not but in our ordinary humanity: in both our gifts and our vulnerability.
+Alice and Andrew walk their Golden Retriever dog every day, love beauty and enjoy its expression in the parks and beach of St Kilda.
+Andrew plays tennis, runs weekly, follows the Western Bulldogs, enjoys silence and would rather listen to a person than read a book!

 Katecia or Teash as she is usually called is in the office Mondays, Wednesdays and Thursdays.